sander-wood/tunesformer/README.md

 A general recommendation is to adjust the desired musical structure and form through control codes and ABC header, rather than directly editing the ABC notation itself.

+For more detailed information about the ABC notation standard, you can refer to the [official ABC notation standard description](https://abcnotation.com/wiki/abc:standard:v2.1).

 Please make sure to operate according to the provided formats and guidelines to fully leverage the capabilities of TunesFormer and achieve a satisfying music generation experience.

 ### Use your own dataset